aquasecurity/tracee/docs/docs/flags/events.1.md

 - Event or set name: Select specific events using 'event-name1,event-name2...' or predefined event sets using 'event_set_name1,event_set_name2...'.
 To exclude events, prepend the event name with a dash '-': '-event-name'.

-- Event arguments: Filter events based on their arguments using 'event-name.args.event_arg'.
-The event argument expression follows the syntax of a string expression.
+- Event data: Filter events based on their data using 'event-name.data.event_data'.
+The event data expression follows the syntax of a string expression.

 - Event return value: Filter events based on their return value using 'event-name.retval'.
 The event return value expression follows the syntax of a numerical expression.